-How to enable full and responsible use of big data
+How to enable and ensure the responsible use of data?

 Responsible Data Science

 Using data in a responsible manner is an integral part of any Digital Society.
 Responsible data science promotes best practices that maximize the availability of high quality data while limiting the potential for misuse that could erode fundamental rights and undermine the public trust in digital technologies.
 Responsible data scientists take steps to make data they depend on findable, accessible, interoperable and reusable (FAIR) while ensuring the fairness, accuracy, confidentiality and transparency (FACT) of the algorithms and tools they create.
 Furthermore, their work must be placed in the context of broader social, legal, ethical aspects.
 These and related challenges are addressed in the program line on Responsible Data Science.

 Key activities of the Responsible Data Science theme target: